suderman/nixos/secrets/README.md

 This script is a wrapper around `ssh-keyscan` which discovers SSH host public keys.
 When invoked, the host (or IP address) is asked to return an `ssh-ed25519` public key, which gets saved as `NAME.pub` in the `keys` directory.
-Lastly, the `secrets-rekey` script is run, which is explained next.
+Then, the `secrets-rekey` script is run, which is explained next.

 ### `secrets-rekey [--force]`